Computing the dimension of ideals in group algebras, with an application to coding theory: Ideal dimension

-The computation of characteristic polynomials is straightforward, and can be used to compute or bound the rank of a matrix.
+Computation of characteristic polynomials is straightforward, and can be used to compute the rank of a matrix.
 In this context, Proposition~\ref{theorem1} has interesting consequences.
-We start by establishing a preliminary result.
-This result is essentially contained in Theorem~24.2 of~\cite{curtis}, but we present it here in the form that we will need.
+A preliminary result is first established; it is essentially contained in Theorem~24.2 of~\cite{curtis}, but is presented in a form useful here, together with a proof similar to that of \cite[Theorem 2.5.10, page 95]{polcino}.